pitt-crc/keystone-api/README.md

 The default container instance is *not* suitable for full production out of the box.
 See the [Settings](#settings) section for a complete overview of configurable options and recommended settings.

-### Installing from source
+### Installing from PyPI

-Installing from source is only recommended for developers or as a fallback for situations where Docker is not available.
+Installing the Keystone-API Python package is only recommended as a fallback for situations where using Docker is not feasible.
-Before proceeding with installation, the following system dependencies must be met:
+Before proceeding with the installation, the following dependencies must be met:

 - A running Celery instance
 - A running Celery Beat instance
 - A running Redis database

-The following system dependencies are optional:
+The following dependencies are optional:

 - A running PostgreSQL database (if using PostgreSQL instead of SQLite)
 - LDAP development binaries (if using LDAP authentication)